Welcome to Student Disability Resources (SDR) at Penn State Hazleton.

 The form should be completed by all students, including current or newly admitted Penn State Hazleton students, Penn State students transferring to Penn State Hazleton and who were registered with SDR services at another Penn State campus, and students transferring from a college outside the Penn State system.

-The Online Intake Form begins the actual intake/registration process and should be completed after Step 1 and within 30 days of your intake appointment (see Step 4).
-It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Intake Form.
+The Online Introductory Questionnaire begins the actual registration process and should be completed after Step 1 and within 30 days of your registration appointment (see Step 4).
+It takes about 30 minutes to complete and asks for more detailed information about your diagnosis and academic needs, such as the name and description of your diagnosis, how your diagnosis affects your learning, which accommodations you’ve had in the past, the name and dosage of medications you take, your health and psychological history, family diagnosis similarities, etc., so be sure to collect any needed information before you begin the Online Introductory Questionnaire.

-This Online Intake Form is for current or newly admitted Penn State Hazleton students only.
+This Online Introductory Questionnaire is for current or newly admitted Penn State Hazleton students only.
 If you were registered for SDR services at another Penn State campus, you do not need to complete this form.
 Please request your file be sent to Penn State Hazleton from your previous Penn State campus.

 Step 3.
 Collect and Submit Required Documentation